BRCA mutation: Non-medical choices

-Given the high risks and the low benefit of lifestyle choices in BRCA mutation carriers, no lifestyle choices provide sufficient protection.
+Given the high risks and low benefit of lifestyle choices in BRCA mutation carriers, no lifestyle choices provide sufficient protection.

 Having her first child at a younger age, having more children than average, and breastfeeding for more than one year decreases the risk of breast cancer for an average-risk woman.
 Studies about this effect among BRCA mutation carriers have produced conflicting results, but generally speaking, having children is believed to provide little or no protection against breast cancer for women with BRCA1 mutations, and to paradoxically increase the risk of breast cancer for women with BRCA2 mutations.
+(See #Childbearing for a discussion on ovarian cancer rates.)

-Being physically active and maintaining a healthy body weight prevents breast and other cancers in the general population, as well as preventing heart disease and other medical conditions.
-Among women with a BRCA mutation, being physically active and having had a healthy body weight as an adolescent has no effect on ovarian cancer and delays, but does not entirely prevent, breast cancer after menopause.
+Being physically active and maintaining a healthy body weight reduces the risk of breast and other cancers in the general population and lowers the risk of heart disease and other medical conditions.
+Among women with a BRCA mutation, being physically active and having had a healthy body weight as an adolescent does not affect ovarian cancer and delays, but does not entirely prevent, breast cancer after menopause.
 In some studies, only significant, strenuous exercise produced any benefit.
 Obesity and weight gain as an adult are associated with breast cancer diagnoses.

 Studies on specific foods, diets, or dietary supplements have generally produced conflicting information or, in the case of dietary fat, soy consumption, and drinking green tea, have only been conducted in average-risk women.
 The only dietary intervention that is generally accepted as preventing breast cancer in BRCA mutation carriers is minimizing consumption of alcoholic beverages.
-Consuming more than one alcoholic drink per day is strongly associated with a higher risk of developing breast cancer, and carriers are usually encouraged to consume no more than one alcoholic drink per day, and no more than four total in a week.
+Consuming more than one alcoholic drink per day is strongly associated with a higher risk of developing breast cancer.
+Carriers are usually encouraged to consume no more than one alcoholic drink per day, and no more than four total in a week.

 In a study conducted with Ashkenazi Jewish women, it was observed that mutation carriers born before 1940 have a much lower risk of being diagnosed with breast cancer by age 50 than those born after 1940; this was also observed in the non-carrier population.
-The reasons for the difference is unknown.
-Unlike the general population, age at menarche and age at menopause has no effect on breast cancer risk for BRCA mutation carriers.
+The reasons for the difference are unknown.
+Unlike the general population, age at menarche and age at menopause do not affect breast cancer risk for BRCA mutation carriers.

 Evolutionary advantage

-Several hypotheses propose that BRCA mutations might have evolutionary advantages, such as higher intelligence.
-The Ashkenazi intelligence hypothesis was proposed by Gregory Cochran and asserts that a defect in the BRCA1 gene might unleash neural growth.

 Studies have shown that BRCA1 mutations are not random, but under adaptive selection, indicating that although BRCA1 mutations are linked to breast cancer, the mutations likely have a beneficial effect as well.